2019 Subbasin A & E Phase 2 Sanitary Sewer Evaluation Survey

 Letters were recently mailed to residents and business owners that are located in Subbasins A and E. (Copy of Letter) (Affected Addresses) The manhole investigation work will not impact the sanitary sewer flows and there will be no disruption to sanitary sewer service.
 Midwest/RMS employees will need access to all of the sanitary sewer manholes to complete the work – including ones located on private property.
 Individual manhole inspections will generally take less than 30 minutes.
 On occasion, Midwest/RMS will need to stage the camera truck temporarily within a driveway.

-The City has contracted with Engineering Enterprises, Inc. and Midwest Water Group Inc. / RMS Utility Services of McHenry, IL to perform smoke testing of approximately 36,000 linear feet of sanitary sewer main pipe (14,000 feet of sanitary sewer service pipe).
+The City has contracted with Engineering Enterprises, Inc. and Midwest Water Group Inc. / RMS Utility Services of McHenry, IL to perform smoke testing of approximately 36,000 linear feet of sanitary sewer main pipe/14,000 feet of sanitary sewer service pipe (Smoke Testing Area).
 Midwest will be using a non-toxic liquid smoke safe for people and pets that is air-forced into the sanitary sewer mains at the sanitary sewer manholes.
-The liquid smoke is similar to what is used in haunted houses and special effects.
+(LiquiSmoke SDS and Smoke Test Summary) The liquid smoke is similar to what is used in haunted houses and special effects.
 Sections of pipe between manholes are blocked off while the liquid smoke is air-forced into the sanitary sewer system.

 During testing, the air-forced smoke will exit the sanitary sewer system through the defects in the pipes that allow inflow and infiltration into the system.
 The smoke will be visible coming up from the ground, through roof vents, building foundations, storm sewer catch basins, cleanouts, downspouts, or manhole covers.
 The smoke cannot enter the interior of a building when the drainage systems are properly plumbed and vented with water in the drain traps.

-Letters will be mailed to the buildings to further discuss the smoke testing.
-Door hangers will be placed on the front doors of the affected buildings and yard signage will be placed throughout the general area a few days prior to smoke testing.
+Letters will be mailed to the affected buildings to further discuss the smoke testing.
+(Updated Letter) Door hangers (Door Hanger) will be placed on the front doors of the affected buildings and yard signage (IMG 0898.jpg) will be placed throughout the general area a few days prior to smoke testing.

 If you have any questions regarding the upcoming sanitary manhole inspections and smoke testing, please call Thomas R. Horak, Director of Public Works at 815.786.8802.